benjaminspringer98/dab-project-i/RUNNING.md

 ### Dev

 - run `docker compose up`
-- sometimes flyway won't start on the first run, leading to an error shown (... is not valid JSON)
+- sometimes flyway won't start on the first run, leading to undefined values being shown in the frontend
 - in this case stop the containers with `ctrl + c` and re-run them

 ### Prod